Substation (under consideration for removal)

 Item details

-Name of item: Substation (under consideration for amendment)
+Name of item: Substation (under consideration for removal)

 Type of item: Built